wp-plugins/utubevideo-gallery/readme.txt

 * Improved localization
 * Added bulk managment options
 * Better error checking
-* Removed HD features for YouTube as YouTube now auto adapts resolution based on player size
 * Updated Magnific Popup to version 0.9.9 (Dimsemenov)
 * And other tweaks and fixes